Create your future.

 Introduction:

-Learn to become a stand up comedian in just 4 weeks!
-Great for wannabe comics or just people who want to be more popular!
-It's Stand Up Comedy, with local comedian Mandy Nolan.
-There will be a performance night (Virgin Sacrifice) at the end of the course on Monday the 7 April (class may contain adult content!).
+Learn to become a stand up comedian in just 4 weeks with local comedian Mandy Nolan!
+Great for wannabe comics or just people who want to be more popular.
+There will be a performance night at the end of the course on the (class may contain adult content).

 Please make sure that you give us a valid email address and mobile number as any course changes will be communicated via sms or email.